🇨🇭

 Switching cantonal languages mid-trip

-Crossing from German-speaking cantons into Romandie (French) or Ticino (Italian) means your ordering script changes.
-English is widely spoken in cities and tourist centres, but at smaller local restaurants in rural French and Italian Switzerland, the German script will be met with blank looks.
-Carry all three language scripts if you are travelling across multiple language regions.
+Crossing from German-speaking cantons into Romandie or Ticino means your ordering script changes.
+English is widely spoken in cities and tourist centres, but at smaller local restaurants in rural French and Italian Switzerland, the German script will meet blank looks.
+Carry all three language scripts if you are travelling across multiple regions.

 🏛️